Version 3 (2015), as agreed by vote of the membership, September 2009 and subsequently amended by vote of the membership in September 2015.

 The Secretary-Treasurer shall prepare a membership list to be used for election purposes.

-Upon a written petition of twenty members to the President within six months after the Membership Meeting, concerning any issue presented at the general meeting, the issue must be submitted to the members by mail ballot.
+Upon a written petition of twenty members to the President within six months after the Membership Meeting, concerning any issue presented at the general meeting, the issue must be submitted to the members by ballot.

 REVISION OF THE BY-LAWS

 22. Upon written petition of twenty members to the President or by a decision of the Board, an article or articles of these By-Laws can be submitted to the membership for revision.
 Revision requires majority approval of those voting on a ballot.